CyberWatch 101 By Robert Genest, former SSCA Board Member

 CyberWatch was created in 2013 in response to a sharp increase in South Shores break-ins.
 Since then, CyberWatch has grown steadily through word of mouth, from neighbor to neighbor.
 Today, over 600 South Shores homes participate in this vital community effort with more residents joining CyberWatch each month.

 Is CyberWatch making a difference?

-In 2013, there were 17 home burglaries recorded in South Shores.
-Thanks to CyberWatch, home break-ins dropped to 3 the following year.
-Since then burglaries have ranged from 3 to 4 a year.
-This result would not have been possible without the increased vigilance of CyberWatchers and our strong partnership with the LAPD.
-Senior Lead Officer Elliot Rubright and Harbor LAPD Captain Michael Oreb have been our highly dedicated and effective LAPD contacts and allies in this past year.
+Back in 2013, there were 17 home burglaries recorded in South Shores.
+Thanks to CyberWatch, break-ins dropped to 3 the following year.
+Since then, burglaries have ranged from 3 to 5 a year.
+This result would not have been possible without the increased vigilance of “CyberWatchers” and our strong partnership with the Los Angeles Police Department (LAPD).
+Captain Jay Mastick and Senior Lead Officers Paul Winter and Melody Shortle have been our highly dedicated and effective LAPD allies this past year.